eagleosprey/Getting-and-Cleaning-Data-Assignment/README.md

  Steps 1 and 2 give details for placing the "Samsung data" in the working directory.

- 1. Manually download data zip file from URL to the working directory (that is, the directory that stores this run_analysis.R file)
+1) Manually download data zip file from URL to the working directory (that is, the directory that stores this run_analysis.R file)

- 2. Manually extract zip file contents.
+2) Manually extract zip file contents.
     The zip file extractor should place the unzipped data
     into a subdirectory below the R script directory.

     For example, if the R script directory is:
     - R script directory: ~\Assignment

-    The the data directory path should be:
+    Then the data directory path should be:
     - Data directory:     ~\Assignment\UCI HAR Dataset

  The remainder of the script handles the assignment